 Each supper club is bring your own booze, but I did receive a list of recommended accompanying wines a few days before (which can be purchased from Flagship Wines).
 Given my pregnancy I sadly couldn’t partake in the delicious wines on offer but I did have a little try of a divine Nero D’Avola and I am reliably informed from those who did drink that the suggested wine selection was heavenly.

-Chappell & Caldwell will run more supper clubs throughout the year but tickets sell out fast, so I encourage you to sign up to the newsletter to make sure that you stay up to date.
+Chappell & Caldwell run supper clubs throughout the year but tickets sell out fast, so I encourage you to sign up to the newsletter to make sure that you stay up to date.

 I’ll be otherwise engaged for the next few months…having a baby and enjoying a glass of cold, crisp dry white wine (ok maybe 2……alright 3).
 But I look forward to going to another Chappell & Caldwell supper club as soon as I can.